 The challenge of simultaneous material–geometry optimization has a long history in mechanical design.
 Ashby’s charts and indices provided intuitive performance metrics for simple cases \cite{ashby2011MaterialSelection, Ashby1993MaterialSelection} and remain influential in early-stage design.
-Yet, these methods are inadequate for multiphysics problems such as LHTES, where geometry and material choices are strongly coupled and the governing physics is nonlinear and transient \cite{pizzolato2020LHTES}.
+Yet, these methods are inadequate for multiphysics problems such as LHTES, where geometry and material choices are strongly coupled, and the governing physics is nonlinear and transient \cite{pizzolato2020LHTES}.

 To address these challenges, researchers explored smooth material functions \cite{ananthasuresh2003coGeomMaterial}, hybrid approaches such as genetic algorithms and sequential quadratic programming (SQP) \cite{roy2021hybrid} and mixed-discrete formulations \cite{achleitner2022materialSelectionCompliant}.
-While these methods provided valuable insights, they often suffer from high computational cost and limited scalability \cite{chandrasekhar2022integrating, nocedal1999Optimization}.
+While these methods provide valuable insights, they often incur high computational costs and limited scalability \cite{chandrasekhar2022integrating, nocedal1999Optimization}.
 In LHTES, similar limitations have restricted co-design to the evaluation of a handful of candidate materials \cite{pizzolato2020LHTES}.